UCLComputerScience/COMP0016_2020_21_Team25/Backend/README.md

 # Backend API

-Source code for the backend of the IBM FISE Concierge, providing support for both the app and the companion web app, accessed via a restful API on `localhost`.
+Source code for the backend of the **IBM FISE Concierge**, providing support for both the app and the companion web app, accessed via a restful API on `localhost`.

 ## Endpoints

 Parameters are to be supplied in the URL in lowercase form.

 -   e.g., the `services` endpoint requires an `ID` parameter and is supplied (in lowercase) as:

-    /services?id=id_here
+<pre>/services?id=id_here</pre>

-- Endpoints that require multiple parameters are supplied by an ampersand (&) separated list.
+-   Endpoints that require multiple parameters are supplied by an ampersand (&) separated list of strings.

 ### Web App Endpoints

-Required endpoints for the Concierge web app with required parameters and expected responses.
+Required endpoints for the Concierge web app with required parameters and expected responses:

 <table>
 <tr>